Spectral Irradiance with ‘ooacquire’

 The video below demonstrates the use of the interface for an old version of ‘ooacquire’ (will be replaced by an up-to-date one).

-Normally, when measuring several spectra in a row, any redundant need to select choices in a menue or enter repeatedly the same setting values by the user is distracting and time consuming.
-This is tackled using three three strategies: 1) with multiple interface modes with each mode displaying the parts of the user interface used in the case of a given type of measurements, and 2) by context-dependent defaults in menues, and 3) by easily repeating measurements with the most recently used settings and reference readings.
+Normally, when measuring several spectra in a row, any redundant need to select choices in a menu or to enter repeatedly the same setting values by the user is distracting and time consuming.
+This problem is tackled using three three strategies: 1) with multiple interface modes each displaying a subset of the user interface, 2) easily triggering repeated measurements with the most recently used settings and reference readings, , and 3) by context-dependent defaults in menus and 4) automatic generation of sequential file names offered as default.

-In this section we describe the overall logic behind strategies 1) and 3).
-Four modes are available, and which one is used is selected by the argument passed to formal parameter interface.mode when acq_irrad_interactive() is called to start a spectral-data acquisition session.
-There are four main interface modes built into acq_irrad_interactive() with "auto" as default.
+In this section I describe strategies 1) and 2).
+Five modes are available (Figure 1), and which one is active is selected by the argument passed to formal parameter interface.mode when acq_irrad_interactive() is called.
+There are five main interface modes built into acq_irrad_interactive() with "auto" as default.

 %%{ init: {"graph": {"htmlLabels": true}} }%%